-That the Board of Public Utilities:
+That the City Council:

-- Receive a report from Magellan Advisors summarizing their work to develop a fiber business plan for Riverside Public Utilities; - 2.
-Provide feedback to staff and the consultant on policy considerations relative to availability and expansion of broadband services in Riverside; - 3.
-Approve in concept the roadmap for Phase 1 of the dark fiber deployment within the community; and - 4.
-Approve the expenditure of \$300,000 to begin implementation of Phase 1 of the proposed roadmap which will formalize RPU's dark fiber leasing program.
+- 1. Receive and file the report prepared by Magellan Advisors outlining the recommended Fiber Business Plan for Riverside Public Utilities; - 2.
+Provide feedback to staff on policy considerations relative to availability and expansion of broadband services in Riverside; - 3.
+Approve in concept the roadmap for dark fiber deployment within the community; and, - 4.
+Approve the implementation of Phase 1 as described in this staff report.